 Yet another option for you if you love to skate, La Fontaine Park is located in the Plateau region neighbourhood of Montreal.
 The trees are decked out in sparkling lights during the winter, making it a beautiful setting for a nighttime skate.
 Can you tell yet that one of my favourite things to do in Montreal in winter is skate?

-There’s dog sledding right in the city during the Fêtes des neiges!
-This winter festival is fun for families, and includes a wide range of winter activities in Parc Jean-Drapeau.
+There’s also dog sledding right in the city during the Fêtes des neiges!

-Mont Tremblant is another option.
+Mont Tremblant is another option for winter adventures if you’re up for a winter getaway from Montreal.
 This small ski village is only a 1.5 hour drive from Montreal.
 It’s lovely to walk around the village, and there are all kinds of winter activities including dog sledding!
 Cozy in to a sled and enjoy a thrilling hour dashing through the snow.
 It’s easy to spend an entire day at Mont Tremblant enjoying winter activities.

 Dog sledding is a quintessential Canadian experience.
 And, in case you’re wondering, the dogs love it.
 Huskies love to run.
 The biggest struggle a husky dog owner faces is getting their dog to come inside during a blizzard.